-By brining electronic equipment and cell phones to school, students consent to the search of their devices for the purpose of determining ownership if the device is lost.
+By bringing electronic equipment and cell phones to school, students consent to the search of their devices for the purpose of determining ownership if the device is lost.
 In addition, school officials may search a student's electronic equipment and cell phone if there is reason to believe that the device contains evidence of a school rule or state/federal law violation and the search is reasonable in scope.
 Students using any type of personal electronic device during a class assessment (test, quiz, etc.) may be considered in violation of the academic dishonesty policy.
-A device that is not put away and/or turned off will be confiscated and returned at the end of the day.
-A second violation will result in the confiscation of the electronic device, which will only be returned to a parent or guardian.
-Further disciplinary actions will be taken if the student continues to violate this policy.